micahgodbolt/beacss/README.md

 	  }
 	}

-### YES) If the styles are reusable across other pages, and the headline is the only thing you need to change, add a data-attribute to the headline element
+### If the styles are reusable across other pages, and the headline is the only thing I need to change, can I add a data-attribute to the headline element?
+Yes!

-**custom-page.html**
+	// custom-page.html:

 	<div class="ux-component">
 	  <div class="ux-component-headline" data-ux-size="xl”>